Fiona MacCarthy's definitive biography republished by Byron's own publisher.

 A magisterial account of Byron's life as a poet, public figure and serial shagger, this 674- page biography is both scholarly and readable . . .
 MacCarthy also pays due attention to the poetry, and charts his posthumous influence on figures as diverse as Disraeli, Oscar Wilde and W H Auden - Irish Independent

-Fiona MacCarthy is one of the best known biographers in Britain, establishing her reputation with her widely acclaimed and controversial life of Eric Gill.
+Fiona MacCarthy is one of the best-known biographers in Britain, establishing her reputation with her widely acclaimed and controversial life of Eric Gill.
 Her magisterial biography of William Morris, won the Wolfson History Prize and her life of Edward Burne-Jones won the James Tait Black Biography Prize.
+Her biography of Byron, commissioned by Byron's own publisher John Murray, has been described as 'one of the great literary biographies of our time'.

 Fiona is a Senior Fellow of the Royal College of Art, a Fellow of the Royal Society of Literature and an Hon.
 Fellow of Lady Margaret Hall, Oxford.
 In 2009 she was appointed OBE for services to literature.